 Rice stink bugs are the greatest threat to headed rice and can reduce yields as well as grain quality.
 These tan and golden bugs (about one-half of an inch long) feed on rice when it begins to head.
 Females lay light-green, cylinder-shaped eggs in two-row clusters on leaves, stems and panicles.
 Eggs turn reddish-black just before hatching.
 Nymphs (immatures) are black with red marks on the abdomen.
 Older nymphs resemble adults.
 Nymphs and adults feed on the rice florets and suck the sap from developing rice grains.
 Feeding on florets and on grains in the early milk stage can reduce rough rice yields; however, most economic losses arise from reductions in grain quality that result from stink bugs feeding on developing kernels.
 Pathogens enter the grain at the feeding spot, and the infection and stink bug feeding together cause discolored and pecky rice kernels.
 Discolored or pecky rice kernels have lower grades and poor milling quality.

 To scout for rice stink bugs in the field, use a 15-inch diameter sweep net and take 10 sweeps at 10 different areas within each field.
-Count the number of mature and immature stink bugs collected after every 10 sweeps.
+Count the number of adults and nymphs collected after every 10 sweeps.
 In the first two weeks of heading, treat fields when there are 30 or more bugs per 100 sweeps.
 Insecticides that can be used include a variety of pyrethroids.
 The neonicotinoid Tenchu (dinotefuran) can also be used, but this insecticide cannot be applied when rice is flowering because of potential effects on bees.
 More mature grain is less susceptible to stink bug damage.
-From the dough stage until two weeks before harvest, treat fields when there are 100 bugs per 100 sweeps.
-When approaching two weeks before harvest, you can treat with any of the chemicals listed above except for lamda-cyhalothrin and gamma-cyhalothrin, which have 21-day pre-harvest intervals.
+From the hard dough stage until two weeks before harvest, treat fields only when there are more than 100 bugs per 100 sweeps.
+When approaching two weeks before harvest, you can treat with any of the chemicals listed above except for lambda-cyhalothrin and gamma-cyhalothrin, which have 21-day pre-harvest intervals.
+If pyrethroids fail to provide satisfactory control of stink bugs, switch to another mode of action.

 The sugarcane borer, rice stalk borer and Mexican rice borer are important pests of rice in some regions in Louisiana.
 All three species attack rice in southwest Louisiana, but only the sugarcane borer is considered a pest in northeastern Louisiana.
 The invasive Mexican rice borer is becoming increasingly damaging in southwestern rice areas.
 All borer species overwinter as mature larvae in the stalks of rice and other host plants.
 These larvae then pupate, and adult moths emerge in the spring.
 Detailed descriptions of the identification, biology and behavior of these stem borers can be found in the Louisiana Rice Production Handbook, publication No. 2321.
 Although larvae of each species resemble each other, distinguishing characteristics are present.
 Larvae of the sugarcane borer are cream-colored with a series of brown spots on the back, black bristles and a dark-colored head capsule.
 Mexican rice borer larvae are white to honey colored with two pairs of dark brown to purple-colored sporadic stripes running the length of the body.
 Rice stalk borer larvae have four solid lines down the body and a dark head capsule.